mpvanderschelling/lekkerrangschikken/README.md

 2. Type `1` or `2` to select the song that you think is best and press `Enter`
 3. The program will select two new songs from the list at random
 4. You can exit this loop by pressing `Ctrl+C`
-5. A sorted list based on your music preferences will be written to `keldertoplijst2022.csv`
+5. A sorted [Elo rating](https://en.wikipedia.org/wiki/Elo_rating_system) list based on your music preferences will be written to `keldertoplijst2022.csv`

 You can continue sorting your list anytime by restarting the program.
 Your last sorted list will be taken as a starting point.